makhlaghi001/Commercial-Real-Estate-Analysis/README.md

 ## Project Proposal

-Our team has chosen to work on financial analysis model, focusing on commercial real estate market, particularly Office Buildings.
+Our team has chosen to work on a financial analysis model, focusing on the commercial real estate market, particularly Office Buildings.
 Our main areas of focus will include the golden horseshoe area in Ontario.
 The region and cities that we will be comparing are as follows: